Geekfish/django-ajax-toolkit/README.rst

 Ajax Middleware
 ~~~~~~~~~~~~~~~
-If you're using Django's messages framework, you can also add ``ajax-toolkit.middleware.AjaxMiddleware`` in your
+If you're using Django's messages framework, you can also add ``ajaxtoolkit.middleware.AjaxMiddleware`` in your
 middlewares.
 This will inject all messages generated in your request into your ``JsonResponse`` object::

     from django.contrib import messages
-    from ajax-toolkit.http import JsonResponse
+    from ajaxtoolkit.http import JsonResponse

     class MyView(TemplateView):